terales/blackbird-docs/src/content/docs/apps/Shopify.mdx

 - **Get online store theme content as HTML** returns specific theme's contents in HTML format
 - **Update online store theme content from HTML** updates specific theme's contents from the HTML file

+### General

+- **Update content from HTML** updates content of a specific content from HTML file.
+You can specify the content type manually by using optional input;

 ## Events

 - **On product created**